AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52606-troubleshooting-order-pickup-notification-error.md

 ## Issue

-An error message "Your order is not ready for pickup" is displayed on the screen when the user clicks "Notify Order is Ready for Pickup".
+An error message *Your order is not ready for pickup* is displayed on the screen when the user clicks *Notify Order is Ready for Pickup*.

-<u>Preconditions</u>:
+<u>Prerequisites</u>:

-Inventory modules installed.
+Inventory modules are installed.

 <u>Steps to reproduce</u>: